KimJinSungDataScientist/KimJinSungDataScientist.github.io/README.md

 ### Social Media

 You can create a file `_data/social.yml` to configure links to your social media.
-For example,
+For example,,

 ```yml
 - title: Twitter